Getting started: connecting and selecting locations

 Note that the default value for buffer is 10 meters; it is used to enlarge mask (or shrink it, if buffer < 0).
 Also, note there are a few warnings to inform about dropped locations and duplicated coordinates.

-Instead of leaving the output as a tbl_lazy object, you can also retrieve it as a tibble (i.e. an easier-to-use type of dataframe) by setting collect = TRUE.
+Instead of leaving the output as a tbl_lazy object, you can also retrieve it as a tibble (i.e. an easier-to-use type of data frame) by setting collect = TRUE.

 area_codes = c("KAL", "KBR"),